Seed beads that are strung onto a string are ideal for embedding into Epoxy Clay!

 17. Let the resin cure for 12-14 hours.

-18. Once the Crystal Clay is fully cured, remove the tape from the backside.
+18. Once the Epoxy Clay is fully cured, remove the tape from the backside.
 If there is a little sticky residue, drizzle a couple drops of Goo Be Gone onto the sticky area.
 Wait for 1 minute and then use a stir stick or popsicle stick to scrape off the residue.
-Wet a Q-Tip with rubbing alcohol and clean up any excess residue still on the Crystal Clay.
+Wet a Q-Tip with rubbing alcohol and clean up any excess residue still on the Epoxy Clay.

 Watch the Video!